mainak33/MessagingChallenge/Readme.md

 /usr/src/MessagingChallenge/build # cd test && ./runMessagingTests --gtest
 ```

-The expected output of this the tests is:
+The expected output of the Google test run is:

 ```console
 [==========] Running 15 tests from 2 test suites.